 Austin-based alternative Americana-roots singer and songwriter, Bruce Smith is “rockin’ ‘til the wheels fall off, come hell or high water.”
 Bruce believes that “if you have someone or something you love, you do whatever it takes,” so he writes about life, love, redemption and salvation. “‘59 Stratocaster” is a song from his fifth studio album, ‘Til The Wheels Fall Off, on Blackwall Records that has taken on a life of its own.
 The song recalls a visit Smith took with his wife to the Buddy Holly Museum where he saw the last guitar the deceased rock & roll legend ever played.
 “It’s about the guitar being on the bus, and going to the next gig when her master won’t be there,” reflects Smith.
 The single is a loving tribute to Buddy Holly, penned in the same spirit and under the same Texas sunshine where Buddy wrote many of his hits.
 Within a few months of Bruce Smith playing it in some of Austin’s hippest venues, Hollywood took notice and chose it to be featured in two major productions, a documentary and a romantic comedy inspired by Buddy.
-The Bruce Smith Band recently performed at The Cactus Theatre in Buddy Holly’s hometown Lubbock, Texas on Buddy Holly’s birthday on Friday, September 7, 2018. ’Til The Wheels Fall Off, will be released on Friday, November 9, 2018 and the band will perform their CD release show at the Saxon Pub, on Saturday, November 10, 2018.
+The Bruce Smith Band performed at The Cactus Theatre in Buddy Holly’s hometown Lubbock, Texas on Buddy Holly’s birthday on Friday, September 7, 2018. ’Til The Wheels Fall Off, was released on Friday, November 9, 2018.

 Bruce is on the verge to become the first Americana act signed to Hacienda International Records, home of the legends of Conjunto and Tejano.
 He has played at iconic venues around the U.S including, Bottom Line in New York City, the Bluebird Cafe in Nashville, the Birchmere in Alexandria, VA, festivals on the Boston Common, mainstays at Austin's Saxon Pub and Antone's.
 He has opened for Gary Clark, Jr., Nils Lofgren, Robert Earl Keen, Charlie Sexton among a host of others.
 Bruce Smith’s performances have been touted by The Washington Post as “powerful folk songs with a conscience,” and praised by Performing Songwriter Magazine, while Austin’s top talent booker calls him “the fastest rising star in Austin since Los Lonely Boys.”
 The band consists of the man behind it all, Bruce Smith (singer/songwriter), Spencer Jarmon (lead guitar), Zeke Jarmon (bass guitar), Conner Church (drummer), and Grammy Award winner Randy Caballero (keyboards).
 The group initially came together January 2004, when a few of the members met at J.T.
 Van Zandt’s Longbranch Inn open mic night.